 It is not known whether being vitamin D deficient is a cause or effect of being unwell, and research into whether vitamin D is useful is not clear.
-The reason we are doing this trial is because there are no guidelines to measure and treat patients admitted to intensive care who are critically ill and are vitamin D deficient.
+The reason we are doing this trial is because there are no guidelines to measure and treat patients admitted to intensive care who are critically ill and vitamin D deficient.
 Vitamin D is cheap, and easily available, and if using vitamin D is found to help, can be quickly put into standard practice in hospitals.

-Why have I been invited?
+Why has your relative/friend/patient been invited?
 Can I say no?

-You have been invited to be a part of this trial because you are expected to be in intensive care for more than 2 days, are critically ill and may have vitamin D deficiency.
+You have been invited to give consent for your relative/friend/patient to be a part of this trial because they are expected to be in intensive care for more than 2 days, are critically ill and may have vitamin D deficiency.

 VITDALIZE is an international trial that aims to recruit 2400 patients from across Europe.
-Countries that are participating includes the UK, Austria, Germany and Belgium.
-The UK part of VITDALIZE aims to recruit 600 patients into the trial.
+Countries that are participating include the UK, Austria, Germany and Belgium.
+The UK part of VITDALIZE (VITDALIZE UK) aims to recruit 600 patients into the trial.

-It is up to you to decide whether to take part.
-If you do decide to take part, you will be given this information sheet to keep and be asked to sign a consent form.
-This will stay on record in your trial file, be noted in your medical records, and be available for review by the research team, representatives of the Sponsor, regulatory authorities, or from the NHS Trust, where relevant to your participation in this research trial.
+It is up to you to decide whether to give consent on behalf of your relative/friend/patient to take part in VITDALIZE UK and if you do give consent, will be given this information sheet to keep and be asked to sign a consent form.
+This will stay on record in your relative/friend/patients trial file, be noted in their medical records, and be available for review by the research team, representatives of the Sponsor, regulatory authorities, or from the

+NHS Trust, where relevant to their participation in this research trial.
 A copy will also be held at Birmingham Clinical Trials Unit, University of Birmingham and one will be made for you to keep.
-If you decide not to take part, your normal treatment will not be affected in any way and you will continue to be cared for as you would normally.
+If you decide that you do not want them to take part, their normal treatment will not be affected in any way and they will continue to be cared for as they would normally.